The-AI-Alliance/agent-lab-ui/docs/canonical_types/gofannontoolmanifest/index.md

 ## Inconsistencies and Notes

-*   **Write-Only Pattern:** The backend functions only write to this document; they never read from it.
-Its primary purpose seems to be for the client/UI to fetch the manifest from a reliable, authenticated source (the Cloud Function) rather than directly from GitHub, with Firestore acting as a cache.
+*   **Indirect Reading Pattern:** The frontend (`ToolSelector`) does not read this Firestore document directly.
+Instead, it calls the `get_gofannon_tool_manifest` Cloud Function (via `agentService.fetchGofannonTools`).
+The backend function reads the local `gofannon_manifest.json` file from its own deployed package, writes its contents to this Firestore document (as a cache), and then returns the data to the client.
+The Firestore document itself is never read by any part of the system after being written.
-*   The system always overwrites the `latest` document with the content of the local `gofannon_manifest.json` file included in the function's deployment package.
-This means updating the manifest requires redeploying the Cloud Functions.
+*   **Update Mechanism:** The manifest can only be updated by redeploying the Cloud Functions with a new version of the `gofannon_manifest.json` file.